Join AHQ Premier for unlimited Free Shipping & access to the AHQ Report. Click here for 30 day free trial! Or enjoy Free Shipping on orders over $50!

 Please see below for the most recent reports.

-Morning surface water temperatures around Beaufort are about 60 degrees.
+Morning surface water temperatures inshore around Beaufort have dropped into the upper 50s.

-Morning surface water temperatures around Beaufort are about 60 degrees.
+Morning surface water temperatures inshore around Beaufort are approximately 68 degrees and bait is abundant.

 Fishing for More?